Garage rock for the people who love the garage rock sound, but not much for everyone else.

 However, there is one blatant complaint that I have that I’m sure you readers are sick of by now, and that is the fact that all of the songs sound the same.
 I know, I know—I probably sound like an insatiable miser when it comes to that specific issue, but it really bothers me that there isn’t any variety.
 There are a couple exceptions with opening riffs (in particular, the song “Little Black Submarines” has an interesting two-part structure to it), but at its core the entire album is the same song.
 Granted, this factor is not near as bad as it was in the Citizen Cope album I reviewed, but it’s very noticeable all the same.
 The argument that this repetitive sound is actually part of the vintage sound that they achieve so well is a valid one, and I really have nothing to say against it since it is a reasonable conjecture.
 Maybe I’m asking too much of bands when I complain about this, but when I hear it done in so many other places, I can’t help but wonder why it couldn’t happen here.

-"Yeah, we may as well accept it: we're pretty much average."
+"Is he saying what I think he's saying?"
+"Yeah, we may as well accept it: we're pretty much average." |

 I must point out something interesting in this album that I feel any band that is going for a classic rock sound should do.
 This, of course, is the effects on the lead vocals.
 They have a very nice fuzzy sound to them, and I really believe that this significantly aids in getting that classic sound.
 With regards to effects, I wish that they had varies the distortion effects more in this album.
 Yes, the effect they use throughout the album is good for what they’re doing, but I also think that a change in effect would have added some colorful variation to the album.
 Metaphorically speaking, it’s very much like eating a lot of one particular food at once (even more so if you were to imagine a food-eating contest).
 Eventually, your mouth gets tired of the same flavor; oftentimes, we add some sort of sauce or drink a beverage to alter the flavor and make it something new all over again to our taste buds.
 The same principle can be applied to music: the more effects that are used, the more colorful the sonic palette for our ears to experience.
 It makes a very noticeable difference.
 I was very happy to hear a talk-box effect used on the solo in the song "Money Maker"; it was a good addition to the song's layout.